evastgh/evastgh.github.io/_pages/ViaAlpinaGreen.md

 ---

 Via Alpina Green is a through-hiking trail that traverses Switzerland.
 It is a part of the longer [Via Alpina Trail](http://www.via-alpina.org/en/) which traverses the Alps from Monaco to Slovenia.
 It is also labeled as the Swiss National Route 1.
-Hikers starts in Vaduz (Liechtenstein) and finishes in Montreux, crossing 14 mountain passes (saddle point of mountain ridges).
-The trail is divided into 20 sections with each section connecting one town to another.
+Hikers start in Vaduz (Liechtenstein) and finish in Montreux, crossing 14 mountain passes (saddle points of mountain ridges).
+The trail is divided into 20 sections, each connecting one town to another.
 All these towns are accessible by public transit during the summer and have hotels and restaurants.
-Furthermore, hikers have the option to take funicular train / bus / cable car to skip through some parts of the hike, reducing the elevation gain / loss to accommodate one’s fitness level.
-I took these public transits at times to skip some steep parts / speed up the hike to make sure I finish in time / avoid getting rained on.
-This article is written with the intention to provide my own perspectives and to complement other existing online resources like the [official Via Alpina Green website by Swiss tourism](https://www.myswitzerland.com/en-us/experiences/summer-autumn/hiking/via-alpina/) or [Fabienne and Benoit's blog](https://www.novo-monde.com/en/backpacking-switzerland/via-alpina-hike/).
+Furthermore, hikers have the option to take funicular trains / busses / cable cars to skip through some parts of the hike, reducing the elevation gain / loss to accommodate one’s fitness level.
+I took these at times to skip some steep parts, speed up the hike to make sure I finish in time, and avoid getting rained on.
+This article is written with the intention to provide my own perspective and to complement other existing online resources like the [official Via Alpina Green website by Swiss tourism](https://www.myswitzerland.com/en-us/experiences/summer-autumn/hiking/via-alpina/) or [Fabienne and Benoit's blog](https://www.novo-monde.com/en/backpacking-switzerland/via-alpina-hike/).

 # Planning the trip
 I used a large spreadsheet (here's my template in [.numbers](/files/ViaAlpinaGreen.numbers) or [.xlsx](/files/ViaAlpinaGreen.xlsx)) to plan my trip, filling it with hike info, lodging info, etc. I started planning and researching for the trip about half an year in advance, and I finished booking all my accommodations **two months in advance**.
 Most of the towns along Via Alpina are popular tourist desinations and have many hotels and frequent train / bus schedules, making the planning relatively easy.
 Amongst all towns on Via Alpina, Urnerboden, Engstlenalp, Griesalp, L’Etivaz, and Rochers de Naye are the more remote ones and they require more planning effort (the bus / funicular train schedule is sparse and ends early in the evening, fewer hotels means earlier booking, etc.)